Unleaded UL102 Avgas

 UNLEADED UL102 AVIATION GASOLINE

 Swift has developed a 102 Motor octane avgas, an unleaded replacement for leaded aviation gasoline (100LL) used in piston-powered aircraft.
 This proprietary fuel formulation is a blend of hydrocarbons that meets the new ASTM D7719 Standard Specification for High Aromatic Content Unleaded Hydrocarbon Aviation Gasoline.
 Swift is seeking FAA fleet-wide certification for its high-octane fuel, under the coordination of the FAA's Piston Aviation Fuel Initiative (PAFI).
-Phase 2 engine and aircraft testing is currently scheduled through fiscal year 2018.
+PAFI Phase 2 engine and aircraft testing has experienced some delays, and Swift Fuels has suspended testing at this time.
+Private engine and flight testing continues on high-octane unleaded avgas alternatives to replace 100LL.

 100% Unleaded Avgas